 Welcome!

-I’m Kaili Vesik, a computational phonologist doing my PhD in the Linguistics department at the University of British Columbia.
-I have a background in Mathematics, Computer Science, and Education, and my current focus is on typology and learnability of vowel patterns in Balto-Finnic languages.
-I expect to defend my dissertation, tentatively titled “Gradual Error-Driven Learning and Typology of Balto-Finnic Vowel Interactions,” in late spring or early summer 2025.
+I’m Kaili Vesik, a computational phonologist having recently completed my PhD in the Linguistics department at the University of British Columbia.
+I have a background in Mathematics, Computer Science, and Education, and my current focus is on typology and learnability of vowel patterns in Finnic languages.
+I defended my dissertation, titled “Gradual Error-Driven Learning and Typology of Finnic Vowel Interactions,” in June 2025.

 My extracurricular interests include sewing, reading, singing, dancing, running, hiking, and skiing.